 What verticals are already making money with In-Page Push?

 The first vertical that started boosting CTR and ROI was Dating.
 Invitation to a private chat or a secret story sent by a lovely girl left watchers no chance but to click.
 Next came Sweepstakes and VPNs.
 Here and now, top verticals that make money with In-Page Push ads are:

 - iGaming and Sports

 Web Push VS In-Page Push.
 A 12-round fight

 Earlier in this post, we agreed to collide the two rivaling formats to find out which could invest more in your conversions, Web Push or In-Page Push.
 Now it’s fight time!

 How can advertisers and affiliates use In-Page Push and Social Bar units on Adsterra?

 Following the latest Google updates, Adsterra will be gradually converting Web Push traffic into the In-Page Push.
 All traffic sources will migrate painlessly and automatically.
 There won’t be any traffic loss, and you can always check up with the Traffic Chart.

 So, how can you start running ads?

 We at Adsterra keep pace with trends and market demands.
-With publishers gradually growing in-page traffic, we can provide our advertisers with users interested in any vertical: Mobile utility, Carrier Billing, E-commerce, Sweepstakes, Gambling and Sports Betting, and many more.
+With publishers gradually growing In-Page traffic, we can provide our advertisers with users interested in any vertical: Mobile utility, Carrier Billing, E-commerce, Sweepstakes, iGaming and Sports, and many more.
 Which product or offer are you going to promote?
 On CPM or CPA?
 Our managers are world-class experts ready to advise on the best strategy.